Juniper-SE/Apstra_IBA_Probes/release_5.0.0/DDoS_Protection_Protocols/README.md

 <img src="Images/DDoS-Protection-Protocols_Probe_Source_Processor.png" width="80%" height="80%">

 The Source processor performs a graph query selecting all systems in the current blueprint that are deployed with roles: leaf, access, spine, or super spine.
 Additional device profile information is incorporated using:
-- Device profile data (labeled as 'DP' in the query)
+- Device profile data (labelled as 'DP' in the query)
 - Static context keys with:
   - Column: device_profile
   - Value: Extracted from DP.label (wrapped in string format)